shadow-1310/obsedian_notes/263-Ugly Number.md

 - iteratively divide by 2,3,5 one after other
 - if the remaining is 1 then it is ugly else not ugly
 #### mistakes
+- remember that input can be negative or 0 also, so prepare a test case accordingly
 #### code snippet
 ```python